francocipollone/Gazebo-L1/README.md

 # GAZEBO PADAWAN LEVEL 1

 ## 1 - PREPARE WORKSPACE
-Copypaste all the folders into your catkin workspace and do the following:
+Clone all the folders into your catkin workspace and do the following:

 `cd <path/to/catkin/workspace>`
 `catkin_make`